fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Service Subscription/Development guide.md

     After a message with QOS\>0 is consumed, an ACK must be sent as the reply.
 SDKs support sending ACKs as replies both automatically and manually.
 The default setting is to reply with ACKs automatically.
 In this example, no ACK reply setting is configured, so the system replies with ACKs automatically.

     -   Reply ACKs automatically: If the returned value of `MessageCallback.consume` is true, the SDK will reply an ACK automatically; If the returned value is false or an exception occurs, the SDK will not reply with any ACK.
-If no ACK is sent for messages with QOS\>0, the server will send the message again.
+If no ACK is replied for the messages with QOS\>0, the server will send the message again.
     -   Reply ACKs manually: Use `MessageClient.setManualAcks`to configure for replying ACKs manually.

         Call `MessageClient.ack()` to reply ACKs manually, and the parameter MessageToken is required.
 You can obtain the value of MessageToken from the received message.

-        The method for configuring ACK replies manually is as follows:
+        The method to manually reply ACKs is as follows:

         ```
         messageClient.ack(messageToken);